7shi/dante-la-el/Inferno/MT/compare-en.md

 He shall not feed on land or goods,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">103</td><td>
-This one will not feed on earth or pewter,
+This one will not feed on land or pewter,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">103</td><td>
 He will not feed on land or metal,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">103</td><td>
-He will not eat earth nor pewter,
+This one will not feed on land or peltry,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">103</td><td>
-This one will not eat earth or pelt,
+This one will not eat earth or tin,
 </td></tr>
 <tr><td>DeepL</td><td align="right">103</td><td>
 These shall not feed earth nor pewter,